PLANTSE À DÉKOPÂ

 je 300 x 85 x 83cm | ca. 120 Cupboards | ©Julie Langenegger

-Table ‘plantse à dékopȃ’ | Leytron 2012
+Variant I: Table ‘plantse à dékopȃ’ | Leytron 2012

-je 300 x 85 x 83cm | ca. 120 Küchenbrettchen |
+each 300 x 85 x 83cm | 123 cutting boards | joined to one table of

 ©Julie Langenegger

 The plantse à dékopâ accompanies us in our quotidian life, our actions transform and mark their surfaces and register lines, evoking both moments of happiness and conviviality as well as times of worry and pain.
 The plantse à dékopâ memorizes its owner’s life life in mute witness.
-It holds the memories of people and conditions of life that can be awoken and told, communicating a personal history.
+It holds the memories of people and conditions of life that can be awoken and told, communicating a personal history

 Not only the wooden pieces- some of them could nearly be considered as antiquities – are memorizing cultural history, also the boards made from synthetic material are witnesses of the social changes of ‘modern life’.